tmavre/Exercise_with_Data_Structures/README.md

   -  price of book

   -  Array cat[N] must declare in main(). you must do these in this program:
-  -  Give values to arrey cat[N] from keyboard.
+  -  Give values to array cat[N] from keyboard.
 In chars arrays use string.
   -  Read a string pin[15], in this string you will give from keyboard a title of book.

   -  For every struct in array cat(N times)call a function search().
 If title of book in struct array is equal with pin[15] then: